mgr/dashboard: (re-)explore a dashboard-proxified Grafana

 By removing Grafana from the stack, it would not need to be reached separately and outside of Ceph Dashboard.
 This may also be seen as an disadvantage by Grafana users who enjoy its integration, though it would serve as a plus in terms of the goals of this ticket (enhanced security, smoother integratin, caching).

 Though, I'm not sure if caching should be considered.

-#3 Updated by Ernesto Puerta about 1 month ago
+#3 Updated by Ernesto Puerta over 3 years ago

 Thanks a lot for your feedback, Patrick.
 Much appreciated since it comes from battleground experience.
 I browsed the old OpenATTIC JIRA for this exact information.